ultimate271/notes/tolkien/akallabeth.md

 Nonetheless, many ages of Men unborn may pass ere that purpose is made known;
 and to you it will be revealed and not to the Valar.'

+## Of the Faithful and the King's men that formed in those times

+### Of Tar-Atanamir, to whom the messangers came, and his ill response to the message sent
 These things took place in the days of Tar-Ciryatan the Shipbuilder, and of Tar-Atanamir his son; and they were proud men, eager for wealth, and they laid the men of Middle-earth under tribute, taking now rather than giving.
 It was to